nanopack/hoarder/README.md

 Hoarder is a simple, api-driven storage system for storing code builds and cached libraries for cloud-based deployment services.

-It automatically removes the oldest builds once the limit is reached (currently set at 5 and will be adjustable through the API int he future).
+It automatically removes the oldest builds once the limit is reached (currently set at 5 and will be adjustable through the API in the future).

 ## Status